zelaznik/enhanced_namedtuple/README.md

 class Point(tuple):
     _fields = ('x','y')
 ```
 This becomes redundant.
 If we're inheriing from namedtuple, shouldn't we automatically inherit from tuple too?
 What if we don't include tuple as a base case?
 Now the code is a little less clear to those who follow it.
-Plus for object relational mapping purposes, much of the metaprogramming needs to occure BEFORE the class is created, not after.
+Also class decorators run after a class has been declared.
+If class is declared in a way that's invalid, the decorator will raise an Exception, but this old, invlid, undecorated class will still exist in the local variable namespace.
+Putting the logic inside a metaclass means we can stop the code before any invalid classes are created.

 ##### Alternative 2\.
-Metaclass pattern
+Using a metaclass rather than inheritance to declare classes
 ```python
 class Point:
     __metaclass__ = namedtuple
     _fields = ('x','y')
 ```
+The incompatible metaclass syntax between Python2 and Python3 would neutralize all the benefits I've previously laid out.

+##### Finally, the 'plain english' test
-The incompatibilities between Python2 and Python3 metaclass syntax means this implementation would neutralize all the benefits I've previously laid out.
-Furthermore when talking in plain spoken language about classes created by `collections.namedtuple` we usually say it **is a** named tuple.
-That wording screams out that the inheritance pattern makes the most sense.
+When talking casually with other Python developers, when referring to classes created by `collections.namedtuple` we usually say it **is a** named tuple.
+That wording screams out that the **inheritance** above all else.

 ### Backwards Compatibility
 Fully backward compatible through 2.4, when `collections.namedtuple` was first introduced into the standard library.